Claude Fable 5 found a live bug on my site on day one, so I made it compete with Opus and Sonnet

 | A fast, cheap pass over concrete code issues | Sonnet 4.6 | Missed the scariest bug, but brought the single most actionable finding outside my answer key |

 My split after one benchmark run.
-Your repo may vote differently, which is exactly why you should run your own.
+Your repo may vote differently.

 Where Fable 5 actually earns its price for me